tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

   | FSlashEqual -- `/=`
   | VBarVBar -- `||`
   | AmpersandAmpersand -- `&&`
-  -- An Int litteral
+  -- An Int literal
-  | IntLitt Int -- An Int litteral
+  | IntLit Int -- An Int literal
-  -- A String litteral
+  -- A String literal
-  | StringLitt String
+  | StringLit String
-  -- A Bool litteral
+  -- A Bool literal
-  | BoolLitt Bool
+  | BoolLit Bool
   -- The type `Int`
   | IntTypeName
   -- The type `String`